-Kill Devil Hills &
+Welcome to Kill Devil Hills

-– Over the next couple of months, we will be revamping Kill Devil Hills' website, giving it a face lift, adding some features, and taking away others that weren't as successful as we had hoped when the site was first created nearly ten years ago.
+– Over the next several months, we will be revamping Kill Devil Hills' website, giving it a face lift, adding some features, and taking away others that weren't as successful as we had hoped when the site was first created nearly ten years ago.
 Please bear with us as we make these changes and if you have specific concerns or comments you may direct them to Mary E. Quidley, Kill Devil Hills Town Clerk,

-Beach Nourishment Frequently Asked Questions Now available - learn more about beach nourishment by accessing videos and other materials on the page.
+Now available - learn more about beach nourishment by accessing videos and other materials on the Beach Nourishment Frequently Asked Questions page.

 Based on the best information available to date, the Town anticipates the municipal tax rate (not the Dare County tax rate) to raise approximately 10% Town wide to pay for sand on our northern ocean beaches.